-1. PART OF A MULTIMODAL PROJECT 3
+PART OF A MULTIMODAL PROJECT 4

-2. ISO14083 and GLEC Framework 3
+ISO14083 and GLEC Framework 4

-3. Challenges with regards to the ship types under consideration 3
+Challenges with regards to the ship types under consideration 4

-4. How this guidance has been developed 4
+How this guidance has been developed 5

-5. Regulations influencing the methods development 5
+Regulations influencing the methods development 6

-6. Intensity Measures 5
+Intensity Measures .
+6

-6 6.1 Outcome
+Project outcome .
+7

-ε 6.2 Intensity principles and calculation GHG intensity values 7
+Intensity principles and calculation GHG intensity values .
+8

-7. Transport Operation Categories 8
+Transport Operation Categories 9

-8. Reporting period and vessel inclusion 9
+Reporting period and vessel inclusion1 10

-9. Distance measure 10
+Distance measure 11

-9.1 Distance to apply in GHG intensity calculations
+Distance to apply in GHG intensity calculations 11

-9.2 Distance to apply in scope 3 'footprinting' calculations
+Distance to apply in scope 3 'footprinting' calculations 11

-10. .
-Fuel emission factors (carbon conversion factors) 10
+Fuel emission factors (carbon conversion factors) 11

-11. .
-Intensity and scope 3 calculation examples 14
+Intensity and scope 3 calculation examples 15

-1 11.1 Intensity calculations
+Intensity calculations 15

-11.2 Scope 3 calculations
+Scope 3 calculations 17

-12. .
-Suggested developments and revisions 16
+Suggested developments and revisions 17

-1. PART OF A MULTIMODAL PROJECT
+PART OF A MULTIMODAL PROJECT

 Smart Freight Centre (SFC) has conducted this methods development for the Ro-Ro segment as part of a parallel VDA (German Association of the Automotive Industry) and ECG (the Association of European Vehicles Logistics) project on multimodal GHG accounting guidance for the automotive industry.
 The multimodal guideline establishes roles, responsibilities and sets the standard for the reporting of shipment emissions, transport activity and emission intensities from the transport operators to the cargo owners for all transport modes including Ro-Ro.
 The main objective of this guidance was to create a harmonized methodology for the calculation and reporting of logistics GHG emissions for the Ro-Ro industry, in accordance with and in alignment to the existing industry and international standards regarding carbon accounting for the Logistics industry, namely the GLEC Framework1 and ISO 140832.
-This will lead to a unified and transparent GHG accounting and reporting methodology within the Ro-Ro sector, expected to trigger an increase in reporting and to lay a foundation for a more structured collaboration on GHG emission reduction initiatives in this sector.
-This includes the calculation and reporting of Life Cycle emissions in the form of Well-to-Wake (WTW) and CO2 equivalents which can be further split into Well-to-Tank and Tank-to-Wake emissions.
+This will lead to a unified and transparent GHG accounting and reporting methodology within the Ro-Ro sector, expected to trigger an increase in reporting and to lay a foundation for a more structured collaboration on GHG emissions in the form of Well-to-Wake (WTW) and CO2 equivalents which can be further split into Well-to-Tank and Tank-to-Wake emissions.

-2. ISO14083 and GLEC Framework
+ISO14083 and GLEC Framework